TiagoJeronimo/nomoko/README.md

 ## Available scripts and how to run

-In the project directory, after instaling the project using `npm i` you can run:
+In the project directory, after installing the project using `npm i` you can run:

 ### `npm start`